SumiSastri/music-catalog/README.md

 - git remote add origin - ssh key
 - git push -u origin master
 - Check out of master and create branches [git checkout -b branch-name]
+- Set up first branch as development if you do not want to merge to master until deploy
+- Set up next branch as debugging so that you can debug your code in this if you want to push to dev
-- Check out of branch to master and merge branch to master
+- Check out of master and work from develop
+- Pull and push changes  to develop if you move to debugging branch for fixes and if working on multiple branches at the same time

 ### Master (Express server set-up)
 Go to package json and set up nodemon to and start-server script "start-server": "nodemon <server relative path>"